 Student Housing Laws College Students Should Know

-For this reason, all college students should be aware of the housing laws that affect them.
 Read on for information on student housing laws and the rights students have with regard to housing.

 Implied Warranty of Habitability

-- Is sealed off from the elements.
+- Are sealed off from the elements

 Most university housing departments have a system in place for reporting problems with your dorm room.
 You can refer to your university's website to find more information about how to report a problem with your housing.